devtron-labs/utilities/setup-guide.md

 ## Access for Devtron Team (If Using Managed Deployment)

-If Devtron is managing the cluster setup and lifecycle:
+If Devtron Team is managing the cluster setup and lifecycle:

-* Provide a **Kubernetes `cd-user` service account** with required RBAC. checke the doc [here](https://github.com/devtron-labs/utilities/tree/main/kubeconfig-exporter#script-to-generate-cluster-admin-tokens)
+* Provide a **Kubernetes `cd-user` service account** with the required RBAC permissions for Devtron installation and management.
+For step-by-step instructions on generating a secure cluster-admin token and exporting kubeconfig for this service account, refer to the [kubeconfig-exporter documentation](https://github.com/devtron-labs/utilities/tree/main/kubeconfig-exporter#script-to-generate-cluster-admin-tokens).
-* Share a **cluster-admin level token** or access credentials securely.
+* Share a **cluster-admin level token** or access credentials securely using [https://enclosed.devtron.ai/](https://enclosed.devtron.ai/).
 * Devtron Team will manage installation, upgrades, monitoring, and integrations.

 ---